mohithb987/zillacode/README.md

 netstat -ano | findstr :5001 :5173 :8001 :8002 :8003
 ```

+Zillacode previously used port 5000 which caused issues for many users and thus now uses port 5001 instead.
+If you are experiencing issues like problems endlessly loading please make sure you are using newest version of the `master` branch and the newest image from the [zillacode-frontend](https://hub.docker.com/r/davidzajac1/zillacode-frontend) Docker Hub repo and that you have inspected the IDE page to make sure there are no requests going to port 5000.

 ### Optional - Configuring Snowflake

 Note Snowflake is not Open Source thus to solve problems with DBT/Snowflake you need to add a `.env` file with Snowflake credentials in the `backend` directory.
 All problems except for DBT/Snowflake problem will work normally without the `.env` file.